kapiaszczyk/jobboard-api/README.md

 User can register and log in using OAuth 2.0 Resource Server, that is running alongside the application.
 The user is authenticated using JWT tokens.
 Unauthorized users can only view data, while authenticated users have different privileges based on their role.
 Passwords stored in the database are hashed.
-The tokens are enctypted and signed using RSA keys.
+The tokens are encrypted and signed using RSA keys.

 ### Filters